 AN OPPORTUNITY COMES KNOCKING

 Batavia’s Best Bargains went on its own journey.
-I would say even with lower page views after three years I started making $200- $300 a month.
+Even with lower page views after three years, I started making $200- $300 a month.
 It was paying our monthly grocery bills.

-My husband wasn’t so thrilled for the many hours I put into.
+My husband wasn’t so thrilled about the many hours I put into it.

 I had an opportunity to buy the blog mybjswholesale.com.
 After prayer and careful consideration, I went for it.
 My initial answer was no. I was trying to get my own original blog off the ground.

-The BJs site already had traffic and those numbers were exciting.
-I was under the impression and many experts even five years ago told you it’s all about the pageviews.
-Now if you are starting a blog you will find articles sharing how to make an income with lower page views.
+The BJs site already had traffic, and those numbers were exciting.
+However, I was under the impression and many experts even five years ago told you it’s all about the page views.
+If you are starting a blog, you will find articles sharing how to make an income with lower page views.

 The nice graph reminds you of your blogging success day in and day out.

-If I had a day where my traffic was down even by a 100 views, my family knew.
-My husband would start looking at me saying, “Low pageviews today?”
-I didn’t even want to answer I was so upset.
+If I had a day where my traffic was down even by 100 views, my family knew.
+My husband would start looking at me, saying, “Low pageviews today?”
+I didn’t even want to answer; I was so upset.

 Pageviews became how I defined my blogging success.
-I started making a real full-time income with my blogs and I couldn’t even tell myself I made it.
+Then, finally, I started making a real full-time income with my blogs, and I couldn’t even tell myself I made it.
 I was still so hung on my page views.

 “Why weren’t they up?”
 Why were they down today?”